DaBlick/Hierarchical-Observer-Pattern/README.md

 HObserver expands on the design pattern by introducing the notion of Observables that are part of a tree of Observables.
 The tree reflects the logical structure of the domain objects.
 Each Observable in the tree C might have a parent Observable P. Anytime a notification is sent to observers of C, notifications are also sent to observers of all ancestors of C.

-It might be best to explain this in terms of our contact list example.
+It might be best to explain this in terms of the contact list example.

 Here's a potential organization of the tree of oberservables: